benluks/NEA-Your-Personal-Speaking-Clock/README.md

 #### 1. Formatting the audio data

-For the purposes of this explanation, we assume the bae audio folder (in the `data` folder is called '`audio`'.
-The fodler should be formatted as follows:
+For the purposes of this explanation, we assume the bae audio folder (in the `data` folder is called '`audio`', although you can name it whatever you want, include multiple audio files, and switch between them without restarting the application.
+The folder should be formatted as follows:

 ```
 audio